NocturnalSolutions/KituraBook/1-hello-world.md

 Oh, we got a 404 error.
 You may be able to guess why, but if not, I’ll explain it later in this chapter.

-Back in the terminal window that’s running your program, you can stop execution by typing Control-C, or ^C in standard Unix notation.
+Back in the terminal window that’s running your program, you can stop execution by typing Control-C.

 Note that Xcode users can run your project by using the “Run” command in the “Product” menu or by pressing the “Play” button in the toolbar rather than using the command line to build and execute your compiled project, and indeed this process is generally faster for Xcode users.
 You should also know how to do it via the command line, however.
 You can try it now, but don’t forget to halt the program in the terminal first.